 - compositions and recordings by friends who grant you permission, and

 Princeton students, faculty and staff members do not need to sign an appearance release form to appear in a video produced by the University.
 However, any other adult must sign a recording release form (.pdf) and parents of all children under 18 must sign a child/ward release form (.pdf).

 File Formats & Transfers

 The easiest ways to share video files are to upload a .mov or .mp4 file onto a file-sharing site and send us the link and details via email.

 Video resolution must be at least 1080p (1920 x 1080) or 4K (3840 × 2160).
 If the video is 1080p and will appear on the main University website, we will request a still image that is at least 3840 × 2160 pixels to use as a cover image for the video.

-The content on the main Princeton YouTube channel is managed by the Office of Communications and includes videos that have been selected for princeton.edu.
-Students, faculty and staff can submit videos to be considered for the Princeton University YouTube channel.
+The Office of Communications manages the official Princeton University YouTube channel.
+Students, faculty and staff can submit videos to be considered for the Princeton University YouTube channel; email the team.